AndreaCignoni/pands-project/README.md

 **x**: the data set to be displayed within the histogram;
 **bins**: the number of bins that the histogram should be divided into.

+The four histograms below are based on 2 variables each: one measurement and class of species.
+The three flowers are plotted using the transparency technique which allows where the species have more points in commons.
+When creating a plot of a graph, by default, *Matplotlib* have the default transparency set at 1.
+However, this transparency can be adjusted using the alpha attribute at 0.5, as in my case, or at 0.25.
 My main point of reference for plotting histograms on the Fisher's Iris data set is [nickmccullum](https://www.nickmccullum.com/python-visualization/histogram/).

 <div align="center">